-- 6) Attach compressed air or carbon dioxide supply to the potable water line drain valve. - 7) Move the control switch to the "ICE" position. - 8) Blow the potable water line out using compressed air or carbon dioxide.
+- 1) Remove the front panel. - 2) Move the control switch on the control box to the "OFF" position. - 3) Wait 3 minutes. - 4) Close the potable water supply line shut-off valve and open the potable water supply line drain valve. - 5) Allow the line to drain by gravity. - 6) Attach compressed air or carbon dioxide supply to the potable water line drain valve. - 7) Move the control switch to the "ICE" position. - 8) Blow the potable water line out using compressed air or carbon dioxide.

-2. Drain the potable water tank:
+3. Drain the potable water tank:

-- 1) Turn off the power supply. - 2) Move the control switch to the "OFF" position. - 3) Drain the water tank by removing the insulation panel and the rubber cap covering the overflow pipe in the water tank.
-Remove the overflow pipe by turning it counterclockwise.
-See Fig. 4. - 4) Replace the removed parts in their correct positions. - 5) Remove all ice from the storage bin, and clean the storage bin. - 6) Replace the front panel in its correct position. - 7) Close the drain valve.
+- 1) Turn off the power supply. - 2) Move the control switch to the "OFF" position. - 3) Remove the insulation panel.
+Remove the cap located on the front bottom part of the ice dropping hole.
+Drain the water tank.
+See Fig. 5. - 4) Replace the cap and the insulation panel in their correct positions.
+Be careful not to cross thread the cap. - 5) Remove all ice from the storage bin, and clean the storage bin. - 6) Replace the front panel in its correct position. - 7) Close the drain valve.